nafisiqbal3/Plate_Bending_Control/README.md

 └── README.md
 ```

 The study proposes a feedforward-feedback control methodology for efficiently and accurately bending a metal plate.
-The proposed process model is first used to simulate the bending process, and the corresponding MATLAB implementation is provided in the `simulations` directory.
+The proposed process model is first used to simulate the bending process, and the corresponding MATLAB implementation is provided in the `simulations/` directory.

 The process model and control strategy proposed in the paper is then validated by experiments.
 The experimental setup used in this study comprises a servo motor-driven three-axis motion-control system, with feedbacks coming from the servo encoders, a visual camera and a force sensor.
 The system is operated by a multithreaded, real-time C++ application. *This repository does **not** contain the complete code that runs the motion and sensory system in real-time, as that would make the repository hardware specific.* Only the image processing code and the process controlling code are included in `real_time_codes/` directory.